jplindstrom/p5-Time-Progress-Stored/README.md

 different process.

-Typically this is a long running web request in the web server or in a job queue qorker, while the web browser periodically sends ajax requests to get updated on the current progress status to show in a progress bar.
+Typically this is a long running web request in the web server or in a job queue worker, while the web browser periodically sends ajax requests to get updated on the current progress status to show in a progress bar.

 Time::Progress::Stored stores the progress report as the worker performs